Diana Dabby, Ph.D.

 ResearchChaos Theory and Music

 As a concert pianist and composer, her work has been heard at Boston’s Jordan Hall, Symphony Hall, Tanglewood, in New York at Carnegie-Weill Recital Hall and Merkin Concert Hall, as well as on both coasts and abroad.
 Recent compositions include Who was Wissam Eid?
-(2017), Fuente y Variación (2013), Tre Studi di Colore (2012) and September Quartet (2011) which received its world premiere on the tenth anniversary of 9/11.
+(2017), Fuente y Variación (2013), Tre Studi di Colore (2012), and September Quartet (2011) which received its world premiere on the tenth anniversary of 9/11.
 The world première of Parallel Voices—Distant Mirrors (2018) for bass/alto flutes, voice, piano and soundtrack featured a new listening experience for the audience: seat location determined the variation path heard through the soundtrack.
 The 5-movement work explores parallel universes in Iraq and the United States.
-As an orchestrator, she has created 110 arrangements of works by Bach, Handel, Haydn, Mozart, Beethoven, Schubert, Dvorak, Suk, Tchaikovsky, Smetana, Wagner, Saint-Saens, Mussorgsky, Rimsky-Korsakov, Holst, Bartok, Prokofiev, Stravinsky, Gershwin, Copland, Shostakovich, Piazzolla, Bernstein, Lee Jisu, John Williams, John Powell, Arturo Marquez, and Ramin Djawadi, for the Olin Conductorless Orchestra, ranging from 4 to 26 players (2002 – present).
+As an orchestrator, she has created over 127 arrangements of symphonic works for the Olin Conductorless Orchestra, ranging from 6 to 24 players (2002 – present).
 In January 2017, a book chapter (“The Engineers’ Orchestra—a conductorless orchestra for our time”) was published by Springer Nature in Creative Ways of Knowing in Engineering (Baraiktarova and Eodice, eds.).